ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    #setenv FC "/usr/local/bin/gfortran"
    #setenv CXX "/usr/local/bin/g++"

-Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running SRW App:
+Then, users must source the Lmod setup file, just as they would on other systems, and load the modulefiles needed for building and running the SRW App:

 .. code-block:: console